haskellfoundation/HaskellSchool/en/lessons/basics/pattern-matching.md

 ```

 We do not need to use `otherwise` because the catch-all symbol (`_`) will
-catch any inputs that do not satisfy both the pattern and the guard
+catch any inputs that do not satisfy both the pattern and the guard.

 ## Either

-Pattern matching is common for deconstructing Either values
+Pattern matching is common for deconstructing Either values:

 ```haskell
 eitherToText :: Either Text Text -> Text